oneconvergence/dkube-examples/insurance/readme.md

  - Select "+ Create Project"
  - Fill in the required fields as follows:
    - Name: \<your-project-name\> (your choice of name)
-   - Leave the other fields in their default selection
+   - Leave the other fields in their current selection
  - Submit your Project with the "Submit" button at the bottom of the screen

 ## Create Code Repo